Mostafa10770/Fake-News-Detection/README.md

 - NLP libraries such as NLTK and spaCy for text processing.
 - Flask for deploying the model as a web application.

-### Justification:

-The chosen methods and tools are well-suited for the task due to their effectiveness in handling textual data and providing interpretable results.
-The selected algorithms have demonstrated success in various NLP applications, making them suitable for the nuanced task of fake news classification.
-The use of Flask facilitates seamless deployment, ensuring accessibility and practical usability of the developed solution.

 ---